lochhh/e-Babylab/README.md

 5. [Useful Links](#5-useful-links)

 ## 1. Installation
+> [!TIP]
+>
+> We recommend forking the e-Babylab repository.
+> This will allow you to pull the latest changes from the main repository, whilst keeping your settings and customisations intact.

 ### Requirements
-e-Babylab runs in a containerized environment using Docker and Docker Compose.
+e-Babylab runs in a containerised environment using Docker and Docker Compose.
 No other software is required.

 To install Docker, please follow the instructions below:
 * **Linux:** [Docker](https://docs.docker.com/engine/installation/), [Docker Compose](https://docs.docker.com/compose/install/)